ChenqiKONG/EchoFAS/README.md

 # EchoFAS
-Pytorch implementation of Beyond the pixel world: A Novel Acoustic-based Face Anti-Spoofing System for Smartphones
+Pytorch implementation of Beyond the Pixel World: A Novel Acoustic-based Face Anti-Spoofing System for Smartphones